ianstormtaylor/slate/docs/walkthroughs/07-enabling-collaborative-editing.md

 to get this working.
 For more information on setting up Liveblocks providers, make sure to read their [Slate getting started](https://liveblocks.io/docs/get-started/yjs-slate-react) guide.

+> Note that Liveblocks is independent of the Slate project, and isn't required for collaboration, but it may be
+> convenient depending on your needs.
+[Other providers](https://github.com/yjs/yjs#providers) are available
+> should you wish to set up and host a Yjs back end yourself.

 After setting up Yjs, it's possible to add multiplayer cursors to your app.
 You can do this with hooks supplied by [slate-yjs](), which allow you to find the cursor positions of other users.
 Here's an example of setting up a cursor component.